Skip to main content

 0

-With this formula, the input node is filled with the missing level values "2026" and "2028" of the default dimension "Time", and the default value 0 is added.
+With no arguments, the input node is filled with the missing time level values (2026, 2028) using the default value 0.

 Formula: FILLMISSING('Input node', "ProductDimension", 1)